nZEDb/nZEDb_Misc/Guides/Various/ZNC/Guide.md

 but will work on most linux distros if you change some commands.

 NOTE: ZNC 1.x+ is required.
 ZNC 0.x is not supported.
+NOTE: You must manually accept the SSL certificates in ZNC 1.6.
+See here http://forums.nzedb.com/index.php/topic,1471.new.html#new

 ### Step 1 *Installation:*